 - During the warmer months, you can ride your bike, which takes about 1 hour and 15 mins.

 - If you don’t have access to a car or bike, you can take a bus, but be aware that you will have to walk for a few minutes from the bus stop to the lagoon.

 The packages offered at Sky Lagoon

 Sky Lagoon offers three packages also and they run from $55-$110.
-They have the Pure Lite Pass, Pure Pass, and Sky Pass and you can book your tickets at Get Your Guide as well.
+They have the Pure Lite Pass, Pure Pass, and Sky Pass.

 We were graciously hosted with the Sky Pass, which was an incredible experience.
 The Sky Pass is their most premium package and it gives you access to their private changing room with private showers and changing facilities.
 It also includes the ritual, which we recommend doing if you intend on going to Sky Lagoon.